au-ts/libvmm/examples/virtio/README.md

 [seL4 Device Driver Framework](https://github.com/au-ts/sddf) to talk to the actual hardware.

+This example makes use of the following virtIO devices emulated by libvmm:
+* console
+* block

+The console device is emulated by using a native driver for the hardware's UART device from sDDF.

+The block device is emulated by a virtualised driver in a separate Linux virtual machine.

-The system has two Linux guests that are exactly the same, but we have separate sets of Linux images and initrd for both to ease experimentation when you want to only modify a single client.
+The system has two Linux guests that act as clients of the virtIO devices.
+They are the same and have the same resources, but have separate sets of Linux images and root file systems to ease experimentation when you only wish to modify a single client.

 The example currently works on the following platforms:
 * QEMU ARM virt